entrostat/entro-jest-flags/README.md

 entro-jest-flags
 ================

 A CLI that allows us to generate flags for jest form a json file.
-This can be used to change flags in conjunction with nodemon.
+This can be used to change flags in conjunction with `nodemon`.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/entro-jest-flags.svg)](https://npmjs.org/package/entro-jest-flags)